MSN - Family Nurse Practitioner

 - The program format is online with scheduled, intermittent synchronous class sessions and on-campus FNP Skills Intensives which occur in the second and third year of the program.
 Some courses require synchronous testing with dates published in advance.

 - Small class sizes, most taught by SXU full-time faculty, provide you with more personal attention.

 - FNP faculty members integrate evidence-based practice throughout the curriculum and maintain active clinical practice.

-- Our faculty will assist students in identifying appropriate practicum sites and preceptors.
+- Our faculty and graduate staff will assist students in identifying appropriate practicum sites and preceptors.

-- The pass rate on the national FNP certification exam for graduates of SXU's FNP program has consistently exceeded the national average.
+- The pass rate on the national FNP certification exam for graduates of SXU's FNP program has been 100% for the past five years.

 - FNP students are eligible to apply for a variety of scholarships.
 Generous tuition discounts are offered to nurses employed by SXU clinical partner agencies.